top of page

 Kirkwood A. Pritchard, Jr., Ph.D. -- Co-Founder, CSO and Board Director.
 He is a tenured Research Professor in the Division of Pediatric Surgery, Department of Surgery, at the Medical College of Wisconsin (Milwaukee, Wisconsin).
 He has broad and diverse translational research interests in a number of disease indications including, stroke, multiple sclerosis, traumatic brain injury, sickle cell disease, and bronchopulmonary dysplasia in premature babies.
 He holds a Ph.D. from Ohio State University and undertook a postdoctoral fellowship at Albert Einstein College of Medicine.
 He has raised over $15M for research efforts.

-Billy W. Day, Ph.D. -- COO.
+Billy W. Day, Ph.D. -- COO and Board Director.
 He has basic and applied research interests in medicinal, analytical, computational, and toxicological chemistry, and in biomarker discovery/quantitation.
 In the past, he was professor of Pharmaceutical Sciences, of Chemistry, and of Computational & Systems Biology at the University of Pittsburgh.
 He was also Chief Science Consultant at the disease modeling company Immunetrics, Inc. He received a Ph.D. in Medicinal Chemistry from the University of Oklahoma Health Sciences Center and was a postdoctoral fellow in Toxicology and Chemistry at MIT.
 He has raised over $25M for research and corporate efforts.

 Business Morning